mmalmi/FreedomPi/README.md

 3. In Raspberry Pi Imager: Choose OS -> Use custom -> Select the downloaded image.
 4. Optional: if you want to manage the Pi over SSH, add an empty file named "ssh" onto the root of the SD card.
 Remember to change the default password as soon as possible.
 5. Insert the SD card into the Pi and power it on.
-6. An open wifi network named Freedom Pi should appear soon.
+6. An open wifi network named  "Open freedom.pi" should appear soon.
 Connect to the network and open [freedom.pi](http://freedom.pi)

 ### Custom installation
 1. Install Raspberry Pi OS Lite onto a microSD card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/)